divyanshuverma1/aws-eks-workshop-backup/README.md

    - NodeInstanceType: Choose an instance type for your worker nodes.

    - NodeImageId: Enter the current Amazon EKS worker node AMI ID for your Region (ami-07b922b9b94d9a6d2).
-The AMI IDs for the latest Amazon EKS-optimized AMI (with and without GPU support) are shown in the following table.

-## 6. Launch and Configure Amazon EKS Worker Nodes
+## 6. Create AWS authenticator configuration map

 Download, edit, and apply the AWS authenticator configuration map: